AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-folder-level.md

 ## Configure templates {#id1889D0IL0Y4}

 AEM Guides comes with 7 out-of-the-box topic templates, 2 DITA map templates, and 3 PDF templates.
-You can choose to have only a few templates available to your authors and publishers.
+You can choose to have only a few templates available to your Authors and publishers.
 In case you use a custom template, the same can be configured and made available for authoring and publishing.
 You use the **Templates** tab in the Folder Profiles configuration to add or remove topic, map, or PDF templates from global or folder-level profiles.

 Even before configuring the topic, map, or PDF templates at global or folder-level, you can also define a location to store your custom templates.
 To configure a custom location to store the templates, see [Configure custom DITA template folder path](conf-template-tags-custom-dita-topic-template.md#id191LCF0095Z).